This document is created by and for the Mendix community. It collects performance best practices in the form of do’s and don’ts.

 - Consider denormalizing the data, which means copying attribute values to other entities.
 This is so the data is not retrieved every time from the source.
 If data does not change a lot, this can save a lot of queries.
 However, you need to build the logic to keep the copied attributes in sync!

-- Don’t use multiple levels of inheritance and too many specializations on entities that will contain a substantial amount of data, especially when you are using domain model XPath access on entities.
+- Do not use multiple levels of inheritance and too many specializations on entities that will contain a substantial amount of data, especially when you are using domain model XPath access on entities.
 This will generate complex queries adding XPaths for every specialization’s security rules and, on a large dataset, will lead to slow queries.
 Consider the following alternatives:

 - Combine attributes in one entity and add an enumeration to determine its specialization.